Powerlearnproject/se-day1-assignment-denstream-io/README.md

 ### 7. Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+- **Unit Testing**: Tests individual pieces of code (like functions or methods) to ensure they work correctly.

+- **Integration Testing**: Checks that different modules or services work together as intended.

+- **System Testing**: Validates the entire system’s functionality against the specified requirements.

+- **Acceptance Testing**: Confirms that the software meets the user’s needs and is ready for deployment.

 # Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+### 1. Define prompt engineering and discuss its importance in interacting with AI models.

+**Prompt engineering** involves crafting clear and specific inputs (prompts) to guide AI models in generating accurate and relevant responses.
+It’s crucial because well-designed prompts can significantly improve the quality of the AI’s output, making interactions more effective and useful

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+### 2. Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+**Vague Prompt**: "Tell me about the weather."
+**Improved Prompt**: "What is the current temperature and weather condition in San Francisco?"
+**Why More Effective**: The improved prompt is specific and direct,which ensures that the AI provides relevant information about the exact location and aspects of the weather that were requested for